Permanent exhibition of Mikkel Museum

 Partial renewal of the permanent exhibition

 A museum dedicated to the private collection of Johannes Mikkel was opened as a branch of the Art Museum of Estonia in 1997.
-In 2022, the Mikkel Museum is celebrating its 25th anniversary with a special programme, which kicks off with the opening of the renewed display of oriental porcelain.
+In 2022 the renewed display of oriental porcelain was opened.
 The new exhibition gives greater prominence to the stories of how the objects came to be part of Mikkel’s collection and the history, function and creation of the objects on display.

 Curator: Greta Koppel